TrimBiggs/calico-docker-prototype/GCEPrototype.md

 ## How to install and run it.
 You'll need two GCE hosts running CoreOS, each with a valid IP address that you'll need to set in a number of places (listed in the bullet points below).
 (You can add further servers, but it requires extra changes to the config files that is not documented in detail here.)
 There are a couple of gotchas here.

-* You must make sure that you have configured both these hosts with the "IP forwarding" flag set (under advanced options in the web developer console).
+* You must make sure that the "IP forwarding" flag is set when you first configure both of these hosts (under advanced options in the web developer console, or by specifying the `--can-ip-forward` flag when creating the hosts from the command line).
-* Our testing showed that several required kernel modules were missing from the default CoreOS image (`coreos-stable-444-5-0-v20141016`); these were included in `coreos-beta-494-1-0-v20141124` (at the time of writing), so you should create your hosts using this image (or a later one).

 * A working OS on the servers, with docker installed.
 We recommend CoreOS, though any other flavour of Linux is likely to work, subject to the requirement that you need at least version 1.2 of docker (and we recommend using at least version 1.3).
+    * Our testing showed that several required kernel modules were missing from the default CoreOS image (`coreos-stable-444-5-0-v20141016`); these were included in `coreos-beta-494-1-0-v20141124` (at the time of writing), so you should create your hosts using this image (or a later one) if using CoreOS.

 _All commands from here assume that you are running as root._

 The installation assumes two GCE hosts, each with a valid IP address.
 You'll need to use these IP addresses in a number of places as documented below.
-In the example config, these IP addresses are 10.240.254.171 and 10.240.58.221 for the first and second server respectively - you should replace references to these IP addresses with your own host addresses.
+In the example config, these IP addresses are 10.240.10.1 and 10.240.20.1 for the first and second server respectively - you should replace references to these IP addresses with your own host addresses.

 #### Prerequisites